-- The most popular airlines are: British Airways, KLM and United Airlines
+- The most popular airlines are: KLM, British Airways & Air France

-- The most popular airports are: Anchorage (ANC) and Fairbanks (FAI)
+- The most popular airports are: Anchorage (ANC) & Fairbanks (FAI)

 Alaska has 18 airports in total.
 Remember prices can vary significantly depending on the date, time, airlines and airports selected so look at a range of options before booking.